MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-56-bnlp/README.md

 1. To run the pipeline, simply enter the project on root level and run the following `./ETL.sh`
-This will install all relavent python packages and run our ETL python script.
+This will install all relevant python packages and run our ETL python script.

 2. To identify Top 'N' Merchants, run
    `./Rank.sh [N]`